Kurt Sonnenfeld: Books

+On May 8, 2009, Kurt Sonnenfeld published El Perseguido ("The Pursued").

+Arrest

 Nancy Sonnenfeld died from a gunshot wound to the head on January 1, 2002.
 Police suspected Kurt Sonnenfeld of her murder and arrested him.
 His fingerprints were not on the gun found at the scene and his gunpowder residue tests were negative.
 Gunpowder residue was found on his wife's hand and her fingerprints were found on the magazine.
 A note in Nancy's handwriting was found by investigators.
 Prosecutors dropped the case in June 2002 for lack of evidence but maintained the right to refile.
 The renewed interest by prosecutors in Colorado was premised on alleged confessions Sonnenfeld made to two cellmates while he was in jail awaiting trial.

 In 2002, after prosecutors in the office of former Denver District Attorney Bill Ritter dismissed the charges due to insufficient evidence, Sonnenfeld visited Argentina and married Paula Duran.
 The US made an extradition request and Sonnenfeld was imprisoned for seven months in the Villa Devoto prison, until an Argentine federal judge rejected the U.S. extradition request because Sonnenfeld faced the death penalty if convicted in the U.S., as Argentina does not recognize the death penalty.
 His testimony was requested by 9/11 families.
 He and his wife testified to the Argentine Congress about his videos.
 Initially, the Argentine court refused the extradition request, saying they had not received sufficient assurances from Colorado that Sonnenfeld would not be executed.
 Colorado assured Argentina that it would not seek the death penalty.
 On January 2, 2015, the Argentine Supreme Court announced its decision to extradite Sonnenfeld to the United States and on September 16, 2015, the Court approved the extradition.
 However, on her last day in office in 2015, Argentine president Cristina Kirchner reversed the Argentine Supreme Court decision and granted Sonnenfeld permanent political asylum.